iharrythakur/crm-integration-platform/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors
+## 👥 Author

-- Your Name - Initial work
+- Your Name - Harshdeep Singh

 ## 🙏 Acknowledgments